Dead Battery Music (dBm) Circuits

 1) dBm (deciBel-milliwatts) is a unit of power level expressed using a logarithmic decibel (dB) scale respective to 1 mW.

-this is not what we are talking about in this book :-)
+this is not what we are talking about here :-)

 2) acronym for "dead Battery music". dBm occurs when electronic circuits that generate audio signals, not necessarily musical instruments in the narrower sense, have their power supply reduced to such an extent that they generate artifacts or even completely different signals than in normal operation.
 This process is also known as “power starving”.
 Oscillator circuits with CMOS logic gates have proven to be particularly suitable.